Sharlottes/MlogWatcher/README.md

 # MlogWatcher

-the Mindustry mod for Logic JavaScript Compiler watch mode.
+The Mindustry Mod for developing Mindustry Logic.

 ## Principle
 This mod watches for changes to a specific `.mlog` file (the custom file extension which contains mlog).